This post was most recently updated on September 30th, 2022.2 min read.

-	It effectively ends the session and asks for new username and password with the basic authentication pop-up.
+It effectively ends the session and asks for a new username and password with the authentication pop-up.

 And here you go!
-You should be able to sign in as a different user now, and redirect the user to any page afterwards.
+You should be able to sign in as a different user now, and redirect the user to any page afterward.